-HILE THE SDCCD'S VALUE to San Diego County is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding the colleges' value as a whole.
-In order to fully assess the SDCCD's value to the county economy, this report has evaluated the colleges from the perspectives of economic impact analysis and investment analysis.
+While the SDCCD adds value to San Diego County beyond the economic impact outlined in this study, the value of SDCCD's impact in terms of dollars and cents is an important component of the colleges' value as a whole.
+In order to fully assess SDCCD's value to the county economy, this report has evaluated the colleges from the perspectives of economic impact analysis and investment analysis.

-From an economic impact perspective, we calculated that the SDCCD generates a total economic impact of \$4.5 billion in total added income for the county economy.
+From an economic impact perspective, we calculated that SDCCD generate a total economic impact of \$5.8 billion in total added income for the county economy.
 This represents the sum of several different impacts, including the colleges':

-- Operations spending impact (\$472.8 million); - Construction spending impact (\$5.0 million) - Student spending impact (\$148.1 million); and - Alumni impact (\$3.8 billion).
+- Operations spending impact (\$660.0 million); - Construction spending impact (\$7.5 million); - Student spending impact (\$378.3 million); and - Alumni impact (\$4.7 billion).